johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-11-publishing-docusaurus-to-devto-with-devto-api/index.md

 This is great, but it has a number of downsides:

 - every post published to your blog will be published to dev.to - there's no fine grained control
-- every post published arrives as "draft" - you have to manually publish it
+- every post published arrives as "draft" - you have to manually push it "live".
 - _most significantly_ - it handles code snippets poorly.
 Everything ends up as a single line of text.
 This is a real shame because code snippets are a key part of a blog post.

 So after initially setting this up, I decided to look for a better way.

 ## The dev.to API

-It turns out that dev.to have an API.
-You can find the documentation [here](https://developers.forem.com/api).
+[It turns out that dev.to have an API.](https://developers.forem.com/api).
 The API is pretty well documented and it's pretty easy to use.
 The docs mention version 0 and version 1 of the API.
 Version 0 is officially deprecated, but version 1 appears to be incomplete - certainly the docs are.
 I ended up using version 0 for this post despite attempting to use version 1; I'll update this post when v1 gets there.

 The only thing you need to do to use the API is [generate an API key](https://dev.to/settings/extensions):